Large time behaviour of solutions to parabolic equations with Dirichlet operators and nonlinear dependence on measure data: Parabolic PDEs and generalized BSDEs

 \end{enumerate} \end{theorem} \begin{proof} By using the standard change of variables (see, e.g., the beginning of the proof of \cite[Lemma 3.1]{BDHPS}), without loss of generality we may and will assume that $\alpha\le0$ in condition (P3).

 We first prove (ii).
 The uniqueness of a solution of BSDE (\ref{eq3.1}) follows from (P3), (P5) and the fact that $\mu$ is nonnegative.
 The proof is standard.
 We may argue for instance as in the proof of \cite[Proposition 2.1]{KR:JFA} with obvious changes.
-The proof of the existence of a solution we divide into 2 steps. \\ Step 1.
+We divide the proof of existence of a solution into two steps. \\ Step 1.
 Let $\xi=\varphi(\BBX_{\zeta_{\tau}})$, $f(t,y)=f(\BBX_t,y)$, $g(t,y)=g(\BBX_t,y)$ and let $A$ be a continuous increasing $(\FF_t)$-adapted process.
 Assume that